-More flexible approaches have also been developed, in which the size of the structure being optimized (be it an ANN or something else) is allowed to vary.
-Genetic programming (GP) is one such approach, and because of its frequent use in ER, a brief introduction will be given here.
-For a more thorough introduction, see e.g. [5] and [61].
-In standard GP, trees consisting of elementary operators and terminals are generated.
+As the name implies, tree-based GP is used for evolving combinations (trees) of elementary instructions, i.e. computer programs rather than strings of digits.
+Very often, GP is implemented using the LISP programming language, whose structure fits well with the tree-like structure of individuals in standard GP.
+However, GP can also be implemented in other programming languages.
+In tree-based GP, trees consisting of elementary operators and terminals are generated.
 The elementary operators require a number of input arguments, whereas the terminals take no inputs.
 For example, the operator + requires two arguments, whereas the operator $\sin()$ requires one.
-The standard GP begins with the selection (by the user) of a suitable set of elementary operators (also called a function set) and terminals.
-In a problem involving function approximation, a possible set of operators is $\{+, -, \times, /, \exp(), \sin(), \cos(), \ln()\}$ , and the terminals could be chosen as the set of real numbers and the variable x.
-If the problem instead is to evolve a search strategy for an autonomous robot, the operators could consist of the set {IfObjectInView(,), Turn(), ChangeSpeed()}, where the operator IfObject-InView takes two arguments, one saying what to do if an object is visible, and one saying what to do if no object is visible.
-The terminals would be the real numbers encoding the magnitudes of the changes in direction and speed.
-More complex functions sets, used in connection with ER, can be found e.g. in [63], [64], and [106].
+The standard GP begins with the selection (by the user) of a suitable set of elementary operators and terminals.
+In a problem involving function approximation, a possible set of operators is $\{+, -, \times, /, \exp(), \sin(), \cos(), \ln()\}$, and the terminals could be chosen as the set of real numbers and the variable x.
+If the problem instead is to evolve a search strategy for an autonomous robot, the operators could consist of the set { IfObjectInView(,), Turn(), ChangeSpeed()}, where the operator IfObjectInView takes two arguments, one saying what to do if an object is visible, and one saying what to do if no object is visible.
+The terminals would be the real numbers encoding the magnitudes of the changes in direction and speed, as well as the Stop action.